robertorcosta/azure-docs.pt-br/articles/asc-for-iot/how-to-deploy-windows-cs.md

 Para instalar o agente de segurança, use o seguinte fluxo de trabalho:

-1. Instale o Azure Security Center para o agente IoT Windows C# no dispositivo.
-Baixe a versão mais recente para sua máquina no Azure Security Center para [o repositório IoT GitHub](https://github.com/Azure/Azure-IoT-Security-Agent-CS).
+1. Instale a central de segurança do Azure para o agente do Windows C# do IoT no dispositivo.
+Baixe a versão mais recente em seu computador na central de segurança do Azure para o [repositório GitHub](https://github.com/Azure/Azure-IoT-Security-Agent-CS)do IOT.

 1. Extraia o conteúdo do pacote e navegue até a pasta /Install.